 within the environmental movement which stress

-the belief that modern societies have become anthropocentric - placing the human species
+the belief that modern societies have become anthropocentric putting the human species and

-insights of deep ecology reflect a long tradition of thought within Norwegian culture.
+1970s and the insights of deep ecology reflect a long tradition of thought within

-and consequently we should return the environment to its natural state.
+for themselves and we should return the environment to its natural state.

-and Nature - An Alternative to Ecofeminism and Deep
+and Nature, An Alternative to Ecofeminism and Deep Ecology

 The economistic perspective leads

-to a failure to properly recognize the sharp distinctions between ecological and economic
+to a failure to properly recognize the distinctions between ecological and economic

 Deep Ecology: Living as if